gethomepage/homepage/docs/widgets/services/truenas.md

 A detailed pool listing is disabled by default, but can be enabled with the `enablePools` option.

-The Scale and Core API's provide information on the pools in different manners.
-The `nasType` option choses which API response parsing should be used.
+TrueNAS Scale and Core APIs differ, the optional `nasType` parameter is needed if using the `enablePools` option.

 ```yaml
 widget: